jbdamask/Books/the-amazon-way.md

 __4 Leaders Are Right - A Lot__|
 The culture of learning, growth and accountability would be impossible without a high premium on _clarity_ - ...goals...communication...metrics...and the use of those metrics| pg 51
 Great leaders like Bezos develop a strong, clear framework; then they constantly apply that framework and articulate it accurately to their team| pg 52
+Jeff also believes that successful leaders, when presented with new evidence and data, are able to adapt their perspective.
+Accordingly, he looks for people who are constantly revising their understanding and circling back on problems they thought they'd already solved.
+He also looks for leaders who can maintain a remarkably granular understanding their business through metrics, intensity and great program execution| pg 53